 Plus, the Hoyt Arboretum also can’t be missed for nature fans.
 Portland has its own redwood forest in the city!

 Hi I’m Tipaya!
-My favorite thing about volunteering for the hostel is meeting new people.
-My most memorable experience on a tour was when I led a hike in the rain for four hours!
+My favorite thing about volunteering for the hostel is meeting new and interesting people.
+My most memorable experience on a tour was when I led a hike in the rain for four hours in winter!
 And my favorite spot in Portland is Mirror Lake, Waterfront Park and 23rd area!

 Here is our current schedule of events.
 Click on the event name in the calendar to find out more information.
 Below the calendar are descriptions of our most common activities.

 We are always looking for new volunteers to join our volunteer team and show travelers the unique side of Portland.